 The Malinois has a high sensitivity level, meaning that it is easily aroused in chaotic situations.
 This can be a great attribute if the dog has had extensive training on how to focus that sensitivity toward the job of protecting others.
 However, in a family situation with small children, an untrained and not-yet-socialized Malinois is not recommended.

 The Belgian Malinois is a good family dog, affectionate, and does well with children (again, training is highly recommended).
 Be prepared to exercise and stimulate this breed; they require an active family that is dedicated to keeping it from being bored.

 The Belgian Malinois is one of the most intelligent breeds.
 It is for this reason that the breed is often used for protection, as this job is one that requires extensive training.

 The Malinois has a high energy level, so giving it a job helps it to not get frustrated or act out.
 You should plan to exercise this dog for at least 30-60 minutes a day with vigorous physical play or running.

 Because of its intelligence, the Malinois is quick to learn commands and should be trained at an early age.
 Training will help this breed to be properly socialized with both people and other dogs.
 They are extremely easy to train because they are eager to please their owners.

 If you’re looking for a trained Belgian Malinois for sale, look no further than Scott’s Police K9.
 Our dogs are imported from Europe to ensure their pure bloodline, superior genetics, and impeccable training.

-Steve Scott has over 15 years experience in acquisition, training, and deployment of Belgian Malinois for family protection, police K9 units, and military service.
+Steve Scott has over 15 years of experience in acquisition, training, and deployment of quality Belgian Malinois for family protection, police K9 units, and military service.
 If you’d like to learn more about pricing and availability, get in touch with us today at (919) 939-6003.